UniForceMusic/Sentience/README.md

 If the method exists in the class, it will execute this method.
 If it does not exist, but a globally declared function does, it will execute this function.
 Static methods are also supported by using an array as a callable.
 Lambda's are not supported.

 `protected function registerRelations()`:
-Allows you to register relations by calling this protected method `registerRelation`.
+Allows you to register relations by calling the protected method `registerRelation`.

 The model class has more built in methods you can override in your model to make your life easier.